 Paying school fees was not possible.

-But through the support of MCC’s Global Family education program, Matthieu is in school.
+But through the support of MCC’s education program, Matthieu is in school.

-For the past six years, Global Family, through partner Église du Christ au Congo (Church of Christ in Congo or ECC), has provided assistance for every primary student living in Mubimbi and Shasha, two camps for displaced people in Eastern Congo.
+For the past six years, MCC, through partner Église du Christ au Congo (Church of Christ in Congo or ECC), has provided assistance for every primary student living in Mubimbi and Shasha, two camps for displaced people in Eastern Congo.

-Global Family also supported secondary students for the past two years.
-All students in both camps — 311 in 2014–2015—receive locally purchased school supplies from MCC at the start of each year.
+MCC also supported secondary students for the past two years.
+All students in both camps — 311 in 2014–2015 — receive locally purchased school supplies from MCC at the start of each year.

 For parents who have lost everything, education is vital — providing children with a safe space now and building skills that eventually could lift the whole family out of poverty.

-“Because of the wars in Eastern Congo, children are likely to enter armed groups or get married at a young age,” explains Fidele Kyanza, director of ECC’s Ministry for Refugees and Emergencies, which oversees the Global Family program.
+“Because of the wars in Eastern Congo, children are likely to enter armed groups or get married at a young age,” explains Fidele Kyanza, director of ECC’s Ministry for Refugees and Emergencies, which oversees the MCC-supported education program.
 Without activities in the day or a way to earn a living later, youth may become street children, begging for food, work and shelter and vulnerable to abuse.

 Last year, 63 of the 64 grade six students passed the national exams.